tgirke/GEN242/content/en/tutorials/rpackages/rpackages.md

 ### Motivation for building R packages

 1. Organization
       - Consolidate functions with related utilties in single place
       - Interdepencies among less complex functions make coding more efficient
       - Minimizes duplications
 2. Documentation
       - Help page infrastructure improves documentation of functions
       - Big picture of utilties provided by package vignettes (manuals)
 3. Sharability
       - Package can be easier shared with colleagues and public
       - Increases code accessibilty for other users
+4. Extendibility
+      - Makes software more extentible and maintainable

 ### Package development environments